reuteras/packer/README.md

 * kali - kali.json - my script [kali-tools](https://github.com/reuteras/kali-tools) to do a very basic install of [Kali](https://www.kali.org).

+### Manual steps

+At the moment you have to add a usb controller manually.

 ### TODO

 Create configurations for